Sonika-Prakash/Sonika-Prakash/README.md

-### Hi there, I'm Sonika Prakash 👋
+### Heya there, I'm Sonika Prakash 👋

 ## I'm a Computer Science and Engineering student!

-- 🌱 I’m currently learning everything about web development!
+- 🌱 I’m currently learning more and more about web development!
-- 👯 I’m looking to collaborate with other web developers
+- 👯 I’m looking to collaborate with other Python and web developers
 - 🥅 2021 Goals: Upgrade my skills in Python and Web development!
 - ⚡ Fun fact: I love to draw and binge watch web series